tsv-stacks/be-middlewares-practice/README.md

 - ALL requests should be logged when received.
 [Morgan](https://expressjs.com/en/resources/middleware/morgan.html) may be useful for this.

 - CORS should be enabled only on the `/` endpoint.
-CORS should be enabled only on the `/` endpoint.
 This would mean that only this endpoint would not be accessible in the browser.

 - If a client visits `/hello.html`, they should be served a html file displaying the text "This is an Express Server!"